-So this is the Friendship Star!
+This is the Friendship Star!
 Have you made it before?
 Are you excited to try it with fresh new fabrics?
-I love a scrappy quilt so I after I made a few tester blocks like the one above, I went crazy using most of the prints for the blocks and triangles around the stars.
-I only stretched my fabric with a couple solids.
+I love a scrappy quilt so I went crazy using mostly prints.
+I only used a couple solids.

 I made six dark star blocks and six light star blocks.
 There isn't very much contrast in the lighter star block but I love it that way.
-You can see my finished top at the end of this post.
+The lighter star blocks fade into the background like morning stars… You can see my finished top at the end of this post.

-The friendship star block is a variation on the 9-patch that uses half square triangle units in four of the 'patches.'
-After slaving away on my 100+ mini log cabin blocks, I was ready for some big and fast blocks so mine are 17 1/4''!
+The friendship star block is a variation on the 9-patch quilt block that uses half square triangle units in four of the 'patches.'
+After slaving away on my 100+ mini log cabin blocks, I was ready for some big and fast blocks so mine are 18''!
 I'll also give cutting instructions for a 12'' block.
-Remember, use the BlockFab iPhone app or post a question in our facebook group if you want to know the cutting instructions for another size.

 The graphics above also show that you can make your star 'turn' in either direction.
 Keep this in mind when you are piecing your block.